Health Inequalities are known as unfair and avoidable differences in the health of people across social and population groups.

 We then went on to have a discussion about how people thought a campaign might work best for different community groups.

-We will now write up the report of what people told us at the event so that we can use it in future discussions about health and community groups.
+We have written a report of what people told us at the event so that we can use it in future discussions about health and community groups.

 To find out more about our next event, visit our events pages.